 A Director is required to act with a certain level of care and skill when performing their role as Director.
 To assess whether a Director has exercised care, skill and diligence in office would be whether a reasonably diligent person would have acted in the same way.
 The reasonably diligent person would be considered to have:

-ii. the general knowledge, skill and experience that the Director has (i.e. a subjective assessment based on the Director’s specialist knowledge, skill and experience)
+- the general knowledge, skill and experience that the Director has (i.e. a subjective assessment based on the Director’s specialist knowledge, skill and experience), and

 Statutory duties

-The statutory duties are set out at sections 171 to 177 of the Companies Act 2006 they are:
+The statutory duties are set out at sections 171 to 177 of the Companies Act 2006 as per the below:

-2. to promote the success of the company, which involves the Director acting in good faith and following best practice with regard to business transactions and the impact on the environment and community. (section 172)
+- Section 172 – Directors have a duty to promote the success of the company and to act in good faith for the benefit of the members.
+Directors must follow best practice with regard to business transactions and the impact on the environment and community

-4. to manage the company with reasonable care, skill and diligence (section 174)
+- Section 174 – Directors must manage the company with reasonable care, skill and diligence

-5. to avoid direct or indirect conflicts of interest (section175)
+- Section 175 – Directors must avoid direct or indirect conflicts of interest

-7. to declare any personal interest in proposed transactions and/or company business, be they direct or indirect personal interests. (section 177)
+- Section 177 – Directors must declare any personal interest in proposed transactions and/or company business, be they direct or indirect personal interests

 To whom does a Director owe a fiduciary duty?